CGJennings/se3docs/docs/um-install-user-folder.md

 Because the file is hidden (starts with `.`) it might not be visible under normal conditions, but if you have run Strange Eons it will exist!

-> If you are having trouble finding it you can open **Toolbox/Quickscript**, paste in the following script code, and run it:
+> If you are having trouble finding your user folder you can open **Toolbox/Quickscript**, paste in the following script code, and run it:
 >
 > ```js
 > println(Eons.getUserStorageFile(null));